Dragon Fruit Smoothie

 Summer smoothie mode, activated!
 My littlest daughter had a morning acting camp this week right next to Backyard Bowls.
 She was hot and hungry after camp, so we headed over to the acai bowl and smoothie shop two days during the week.

 She got her favorite, the Dragon Fruit (aka Pitaya), smoothie.
 The dragon fruit smoothie is pink, creamy and sweet but not too sweet.
 Though I’ve shared my simple method for Making a Pitaya Bowl at Home before, we really liked the Backyard Bowls version with coconut, so I wanted to share a copycat recipe with you.
+Be sure to read this Pitaya 101 post for everything you need to know about dragon fruit.
 If you happen to be in the heat wave zone, this one is especially for you!

 What is Dragon Fruit?